To Be So Far Gone

 If you run, I tell Gogo, I’m running too.

 She smiles and nods and kisses my cheek.
 But in her head she thinks,That’s what all the boys say, isn’t it? and it’s true that actions speak louder than words.
 I can say anything I want.
-I can whisper things in her ear, soft-and-sweet at night between sheets, and it won’t be until she’s getting in the car – the engine running, coughing, asking if I’m coming, asking if I’ll leave everything behind for her and start fresh somewhere new, somewhere we’ve never been – that she’ll know if my words were true or if I was only trying to get in her pants.
+I can whisper things in her ear, soft and sweet at night between sheets, and it won’t be until she’s getting in the car, the engine running, coughing, asking if I’m coming, asking if I’ll leave everything behind for her and start fresh somewhere new, somewhere we’ve never been, only then will she know if my words were true or if I was only trying to get in her pants.

 And here Gogo laughs with her head thrown back, because we don’t know anyone around these parts.
 We find a lonely hotel on the side of the road.
 We shower together and the taps run hot on bare skin, steaming between our fingers and toes.
 We fall into bed, we know someone has slept there before us, wrapping ourselves tight in the sheets.
 We laugh and forget, for a time at least, that the world outside is still waiting for us to fall.
 We forget, for a moment, that the words we heard on the wind were real words and at some point we’ll run out of road.
 There won’t be any more hotel beds or dart boards.
 We’ll finally know if dreams do come true at the edge of the world.